1. SCOPE & DEFINITIONS

 4.1 Payment for project services will be split into two payments unless explicitly stated in a signed agreement between the parties.
 The first payment of 50% of the total sum will trigger the start of the Work and indicate the acceptance of the quotation, and in any case shall be due seven (7) days from the commencement of any Agreement.
 The remaining 50% will be due thirty (30) days from completion or delivery of the Work.

-4.2 Unless otherwise agreed in writing, payment for maintenance services, will be due thirty (30) days from the date of the contract (or the start date if explicitly stated), and on every month thereafter until terminated as agreed in the contract.
+4.2 Unless otherwise agreed in writing, payment for maintenance services, will be due thirty (30) days from the date of the contract, or the start date if explicitly stated, or date of invoice, and on every month thereafter until terminated as agreed in the contract.
+Cache reserves the right to invoice aggregated monthly fees on a quarterly basis, in which case payment is due (30) days from receipt of an invoice from Cache.

 4.3 The Client agrees to reimburse Cache for any expenses that have been agreed in writing by the Client upon submission of an invoice.